 How to Identify Phishing Emails

-- The senders email address is incorrect.
-Now this can sometimes be difficult for those that are less tech savvy but let me try and explain this part to you.
-When you receive an email from a company they should have what is called a company domain associated within their email address.
-For example: If I was sending an email from my company Network Wizkid, my email address would look something like: email@example.com; so lets break this down.
+- The sender’s email address is incorrect.
+Now, this can sometimes be difficult for those that are less tech-savvy but let me try and explain this part to you.
+When you receive an email from a company they should have what is called a company domain associated with their email address.
+For example: If I was sending an email from my company Network Wizkid, my email address would look something like: firstname.lastname@example.org; so let’s break this down.
 The first part of the email address ‘kelvin’ can be anything that I choose but the important part to look out for is the domain which comes after the ‘@’ symbol; in my case ‘networkwizkid.com’.
 This clearly identifies my brand/company to those receiving emails from me and this is common with other businesses.
 Returning back to the fake NHS email, we can see that the bad people have attempted to mislead the recipient by including ‘nhs-uk’ at the beginning of the email address.
 Furthermore, look at the domain; ‘service-notification.co.uk’, this is not the NHS.
-In fact the NHS have a publicly available domain naming schema here and although its a good few years old, the domain names are unlikely to have changed.
-That being said, we should suspect that an email from the NHS would look something like this: ‘firstname.lastname@example.org’ and not ‘email@example.com’.
+In fact, the NHS have a publicly available domain naming schema here and although it’s a good few years old, the domain names are unlikely to have changed.
+That being said, we should suspect that an email from the NHS would look something like this: ‘email@example.com’ and not ‘firstname.lastname@example.org’.
 Lastly, the fake email address we have just discussed is actually what we call an alias.
-This is where the real email address is masked with another name, in this case another email address.
-The actual senders email address is ‘firstname.lastname@example.org’ and this is likely to be a fake account.
+This is where the real email address is masked with another name, in this case, another email address.
+The actual sender’s email address is ‘email@example.com’ and this is likely to be a fake account.